Long-term marine acoustic and seismic monitoring using distributed acoustic sensing and deep learning: Discussion

 DAS provides a unique opportunity to observe the ocean as a coupled system over spatial scales from meters to tens of kilometers and temporal scales from seconds to seasons.
 Prior DAS studies commonly addressed individual processes in isolation, such as detecting earthquakes, tracking whale calls, or monitoring vessel traffic, requiring separate workflows with distinct preprocessing steps and manual inspection.
 In this work, we have developed DASNet, a unified instance-segmentation framework that reformulates DAS analysis around event-centric representations.
 Instead of interpreting continuous wavefields channel by channel, DASNet identifies each event as an individual spatiotemporal instance, predicting bounding boxes, arrival-time masks, and class labels for downstream scientific analyses.
 The unified framework enables a single DAS array to function as a multi-purpose observatory capable of distinguishing diverse signal sources.
 It supports local and regional earthquake detection and localization, identification and azimuthal characterization of distant T-wave sources, systematic monitoring and tracking of baleen whale vocalizations, and localization of nearby vessel traffic.

-The reliability of automated event detection and classification is central to the interpretation of large-scale DAS observations.
+Reliable automated event detection and classification are central to interpreting large-scale DAS observations.
 We evaluated the performance of DASNet on datasets constructed through a semi-supervised refinement process.
-The results indicate that DASNet achieves consistently high detection performance for well-represented signal classes and maintains stable behavior on continuous data.
+The results indicate that DASNet achieves consistent detection performance across well-represented signal classes and in continuous data.
 Comparisons with independent seismic catalogs, hydrophone-based whale call records, and vessel tracking data further support the validity of the detected events, demonstrating that the automated predictions are broadly consistent with established observational systems.
 These cross-validation results provide confidence that the extracted event catalogs capture physically meaningful signals rather than spurious detections.

-Accurate and consistent arrival-time measurements are equally important for quantitative analyses such as event localization and subsurface imaging.
-Across the evaluated signal classes, DASNet achieves arrival-time precision adequate for the applications demonstrated in this study, though seismic phases exhibit slightly reduced timing precision relative to impulsive acoustic signals.
-The reduced precision for seismic phases likely reflects the inherent difficulty of manual phase picking in DAS records rather than a fundamental limitation of the approach.
-Emergent onsets or lower-SNR events make it difficult for human annotators to place consistent picks, introducing label variability that affects both training and evaluation.
-Moreover, the model-derived picks tend to be slightly earlier than manual annotations, suggesting that the model may be sensitive to subtle onset features that are difficult to identify consistently by visual inspection.